opendp/opendp/docs/source/developer/logistics.rst

 Clone the OpenDP Repo
 ---------------------

+If you don't have write access to the OpenDP repository, you will first need to make a fork.
+`The GitHub documentation explains this process well <https://docs.github.com/en/get-started/quickstart/fork-a-repo>`_.

-Clone the repo and change into the ``opendp`` directory that's created.
+Clone the repo (or your fork) and change into the ``opendp`` directory that's created.

 .. code-block:: bash